DeeMainiac/Ds_ValheimMods/README.md

 I don't recommend you equip them and jump into the water, as fall damage is still a thing.
 Feel free to unequip them and float to the surface, assuming that you don't think you'll drown.

-I don't really plan on making the resources balanced really, since they're quite OP and defeat the purpose of boats to cross bodies of water.
+I don't plan on making the resources balanced really, since they're quite OP and defeat the purpose of boats to cross bodies of water.

 ## How to Install/Uninstall
 Download __SeafloorWalkingBoots.dll__ and place it in your BepInEx/plugins folder.